Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: The proof of Theorem

-The precise argument is slightly more complicated because the subdivision~\eqref{subdiv} induces triangulations of the faces of the $ P_i $ which may not correspond, and the faces themselves may have orientation reversing elements in their stabilisers.

-The matching of faces is then just a way of establishing that the explicit sum $\bgeo$ lies in the kernel of $ \ddR {2,k} {} $.
+The precise argument is slightly more complicated because the subdivision~\eqref{subdiv} induces triangulations of the faces of the $ P_i $ which may not correspond, necessitating the introduction of `flat tetrahedra', which give rise to the term~$ \b_\Q $.
+Also, the faces themselves may have orientation reversing elements in their stabilisers.
+But the resulting matching of faces does imply that the explicit sum~$ \bgeo $ lies in the kernel $ \BB k {} $ of $ \ddR {2,k} {} $.

-For the special cases $ k = \k -1 $, $k = \k -2 $, and $k= \k -3 $, we have to compute more explicitly, either by using a subdivision or the induced triangulations on the faces of the polytopes.
+For the special cases $ k = \k -1 $, $k = \k -2 $, and $k= \k -3 $, we have to compute more explicitly for the single polytope involved in each case.

 We note first that each polytope $ P $ in the tessellation of $ \Hy $ comes with an orientation corresponding to it having positive volume.
-For a face (2-cell) $ F $ in the tessellation, we fix an orientation that we denote by $ [F] $, and consider the group $ \oplus_F \Z [F] $, where we identify $ [F^\dagger] $ with $ - [F]$ if $ F^\dagger $ denotes $ F $ with the opposite orientation.
+For a face (2-cell) $ F $ in the tessellation, we fix an orientation, and consider the group $ \oplus_F \Z [F] $, where we identify $ [F^\dagger] $ with $ - [F]$ if $ F^\dagger $ denotes $ F $ with the opposite orientation.

-To any $ P $ we associate its boundary $ \partial P $ in this group, where each face has the induced orientation.
-As the action of $ \C $ on $ \Hy $ preserves the orientation, it commutes with this boundary map.
+To $ P $ we associate its boundary $ \partial P $ in this group, where each face has the induced orientation.
+As the action of $ \C $ on $ \Hy $ preserves the orientation, it commutes with the boundary map.

 We now need to do some counting.
 For a face $ [F] $, we let $ \C_F $ denote the stabiliser of the (non-oriented) face~$ F $, and $ \C_F^+ $ the subgroup that preserves the orientation $ [F] $.
 We note that the index of $\C_F^+$ in $\C_F$ is either $1$ or $2$.